 - two years of tax returns along with the W-2s or 1099s

-- two months of savings and checking account documents
+- two months of savings and checking bank account documents

 - anything to do with your 401ks

-You will need to provide explanation and documentation of funds that were deposited that aren’t associated with your pay stubs.
-The lender will also need to pull your credit report.
+You will need to provide an explanation and documentation of funds that were deposited that aren’t associated with your pay stubs.
+The lender will also need to run a credit check.